Bayudph/bayudph/about.md

 permalink: /about/
 ---

-More than 9 years of experience in plant maintenance, mining operations and training and able to compliance
+More than 9 years of experience in plant maintenance, mining operations and development training and able to compliance

 ### More Information